 Throwing a party, hosting a dinner or simply a Sunday meal?
-We can only do so much!
-Instead of making a dessert from scratch, when not pick up a store-bought cheesecake or two and add your own toppings?
+We can only do so much, right!?
+You have enough to pull-together when entertaining so, instead of making a dessert from scratch, when not pick up a store-bought cheesecake or two and add your own toppings?

 10 Ways to Top a Store Bought Cheesecake

 - This decadent blueberry and lemon topping (recipe below)